opendnd/api/items/README.md

 # Items
-Items are used for many different purposes, such as equipment to a person, stored items in a building or container, used in a trap and many other uses.
+Items are used for many different purposes, such as equipment to a person, clothing, weapons, food, stored items in a building or container, used in a trap and many other uses.

 #### `GET    https://api.opendnd.org/v1/items`
 Get all items.